Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Knowledge-informed Kernel Regression

 where $K^{\mathrm{obs}}_{k\ell} = \kappa(t_k^{\text{obs}}, t_\ell)$ and $K_{i\ell} = \kappa(t_i, t_\ell)$ are, respectively, the matrix of the kernel-based inner products between the timesteps where full state is observed and where the signal is observed and the matrix of the kernel-based inner products between the timesteps in which the fine grained signals are observed.
 The additional penalty from deviation from a prior ($\gamma \| \dot{ \mathbf K} \mathbf U - F(\mathbf K \mathbf U)\|_F^2 $) models the deviation from prior hypotheses on the dynamics of the system.

-The object $\dot{\mathbf K}$ represents, in this context, the time-derivative of the kernel Gram matrix $\mathbf K$.
-As a sketch of proof behind the introduction of such term, consider the problem of predicting the time derivative of a novel time point based on our proposed regressor which is solved as due to the linearity of the model.
-Therefore the time-derivative operator only acts on the kernel, which is differentiable as Gaussian kernels are $\mathcal C^{\infty}$, and their derivatives can be computed efficiently in an analytical way.
+The object $\dot{\mathbf K}$ denotes the time derivative of the kernel Gram matrix $\mathbf K$.
+To see how this arises, note that the time derivative of the reconstructed trajectory at a new time point $t$ is given by where the equality follows from the linearity of the model.
+Thus, the derivative operator acts only on the kernel.
+Since commonly used kernels (e.g., Gaussian kernels) are $\mathcal{C}^\infty$, their derivatives admit closed-form expressions and can be computed efficiently.